Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

-While Homesnap discusses the different PPC and social media ad channels they use here, I wasn’t lucky to get to know about the performance and results of their ads.
+While Homesnap discusses the different PPC and social media ad channels they use here, I wasn’t lucky to learn about the performance and results of their ads.

 It would be interesting to know how many leads per month they can generate for you for X amount of budget in each of the ad channels they use.

-If I had that information, I could have compared that with recent key marketing performance indicators about these channels for the real estate industry and determined if they perform above or below average.
+If I had that information, I could have compared that with recent key marketing performance indicators about these channels for the real estate industry and determine if they perform above or below average.

 If someone from Homesnap is reading this, don’t hesitate to contact me if you can share some of that information so I can update this article.